Zehina/Webtoon-Downloader/CONTRIBUTING.md

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
 - Remember that this is a volunteer-driven project, and that contributions are welcome :)

 # Get Started!

 Ready to contribute?
 Here's how to set up `webtoon-downloader` for local development.
-Please note this documentation assumes you already have `poetry` and `Git` installed and ready to go.
+Please note this documentation assumes you already have `poetry`, `git` and `make` installed and ready to go.

 1. Fork the `webtoon-downloader` repo on GitHub.